Solomon Islands says Chinese police to assist cyber, community security | Law-Order

 Solomon Islands says Chinese police to assist cyber, community security

-Solomon Islands has denied suggestions by Australia and others its policing deal with Beijing is "a threat to the Pacific region peace" and says China will enhance the capability of its 1,500 police officers in cyber security and community policing.

-The U.S., Australia and New Zealand have called for Solomon Islands to "immediately" publish details of the three-year policing deal signed in Beijing on Monday, during a week-long visit by Prime Minister Manasseh Sogavare to China, amid concern it will invite further regional contest.
-Chinese and Solomon Islands police ministers met on Tuesday, pledging to "promote China's police and law enforcement co-operation to a new level", Chinese media reported.

 In a statement on Friday, Sogavare's office said the Pacific Islands nation was broadening its security partnerships, and the Chinese police will add to the existing Australia and New Zealand policing support.
-"No one has a monopoly of knowledge.
-Solomon Islands cooperation with China and all partners are based on the principles of equality and respect for sovereignty and territorial integrity," it said.
+"No one has a monopoly of knowledge," it said.

 Riots in the capital Honiara in 2021 exposed gaps in the islands' policing, it said.
 Australian and New Zealand police deployed to Solomon Islands in response to the riots at Sogavare's request, and previously led a decade-long international security force to maintain peace after the internal conflict.